Nazulka/WD-Buzzwords/README.md

 ### Project Creation

-Using the CI recommended [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
+* This project was created using the CI recommended [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
 * Click on **_Use this template_** button and enter a short and memorable name of your choice for your repo and select **_Create repository from template_**.
 * Once created, click on green **_Gitpod_** button to open your new workspace.